Revenue Recovery

 Reframe: case acceptance is a workflow KPI, not a persuasion KPI.
 The follow-up between Tuesday's presentation and the patient eventually scheduling is operational.
 It can be designed.
 It can be measured.
 It can be improved without anyone learning to close better.

-Why treatment goes unscheduled
+Why treatment plans go unscheduled

 Financial uncertainty — the patient wants to check what insurance will cover, think about the out-of-pocket portion, or wait for the new benefit year.
-These are not objections; they are real practical questions.
+These are not objections; they are practical questions.

 Timing uncertainty — the patient wants to coordinate with work, family, school holidays, or a planned trip.
 They are not declining; they need a window.